exercism/python/exercises/practice/rna-transcription/.approaches/translate-maketrans/content.md

 The translation table that is created uses the [Unicode][Unicode] _code points_ (sometimes called the ordinal values) for each letter in the two strings.
 As Unicode was designed to be backwards compatible with [ASCII][ASCII] and because the exercise uses Latin letters, the code points in the translation table can be interpreted as ASCII.
 However, the functions can deal with any Unicode character.
-You can learn more by reading about [strings and their representation in the Exercism Python syllabus][concept-string].
+You can learn more by reading about [strings and their representation in the Exercism Python syllabus][concept-strings].

 The Unicode value for "G" in the first string is the key for the Unicode value of "C" in the second string, and so on.